mdcurran/pokedex/README.md

 To run the test-suite, run: `make test`.

+In `examples/` there are test scripts to validate the API worked during development.
+They can be run with `go run examples/<DIR>/main.go`, but they're mostly for my own debugging.

 ### Generating Models

 The PokéAPI structs in `models/` were generated from the schemas defined in